clelidm/MinCompSpin_ExhaustiveSearch/README.md

  - the default value of `r` is the number `n` of spin variables;
  - it is possible to print in a file the values of the log-Evidence of **all the tested models**.
 To do so, change the value of the input variable `print_bool` to true (the defaut value is `false`).

-**Recommendations** The three functions were created for you to test what happens if you compare models in the three different cases.
-However, for general use, we recommend that, once you have defined which are the `r` operators on which you want to search for the best MCM, you directly only run the search on MCMs exactly based on the `r` operators (function 1.).
-We advise to reduce beforehand the selection to the `r` most relevant basis operators (similarly to a dimensionality reduction).
+**Recommendations:**  These three functions were created for you to test what happens if you compare the models for the three different cases.
+However, for general use, we recommend that, once you have defined which are the `r` operators on which you want to search for the best MCM, you directly run the search among MCMs exactly based on these `r` operators (i.e., using the function 1).
+We suggest to reduce beforehand the selection to the `r` most relevant basis operators (similarly to a dimensionality reduction step).

 ### Print information about your model

-The function `void PrintTerminal_MCM_Info(map<uint32_t, unsigned int > Kset, unsigned int N, map<uint32_t, uint32_t> MCM_Partition)` prints in the terminal information about the MC-spin model given as the argument `MCM_Partition`.
+The function `void PrintTerminal_MCM_Info(map<uint32_t, unsigned int > Kset, unsigned int N, map<uint32_t, uint32_t> MCM_Partition)` prints in the terminal information about the MCM given as an argument in `MCM_Partition`.

 (Details what is printed)